chaotic1988/docs/xtrade5/developer _guide.md

 ## 5 Message Specification

 A message consists of two fields: the message type field and the payload.
-The message type field is simply of an
+The message type field is simply an EventType enum(See Section 4.1).
+The message payload can be one of the three event types: Or

 Examples:
 1. Order entry